How To Invest As A Beginner

 Bitcoin is not the answer for beginner investors.
 The wide world of investing can be challenging to decipher and a little daunting when trying to figure out all the market options.
-Some beginner investors start with a savings account to get a taste of what earning a return on their income could be in the future.
-With a savings account, you earn interest on what you put into it, resulting in compound interest from month to month.
+Some beginner investors start with a savings account to see what earning a return on their income could be in the future.
+With a savings account, you earn interest on what you put into it, resulting in compound interest monthly.
 Savings accounts can be good for saving for a goal like a car or a vacation.
 A savings account is also reasonable for short-term goals where you're not looking to make a big profit.
 So, how do you make a more significant profit through investing?

 What's the Difference Between Saving and Investing?

 When saving your money in a bank, it's protected by the Federal Deposit Insurance Corporation up to a certain amount.
 The bank does have to be an FDIC-insured bank for you to receive this protection in case the bank fails.
 When you save your money in a bank, you earn a small amount of interest on your deposits.
-As you transfer more money into your savings account, you earn compound interest on the money you've deposited from month to month.
+As you transfer more money into your savings account, you earn compound interest on the money you've deposited monthly.

 What You Need To Know As A Beginner Investor

 Stocks - When you purchase a stock, you buy shares of ownership in a company.
 You can buy a stock split, one stock, or numerous stocks in a company.
 Stock splits are used if you don't have the funds to purchase an entire stock.
 Owning company stock means that you own a percentage of the company itself.

 Bonds - With bonds, you loan your money to a company or the government in return for interest.
 The most popular type of bond is a savings bond.
 These come in EE or I series bonds.
 You can purchase these independently or when filing your tax return.
 Savings bonds can also be purchased as gifts for children.

 See What are Savings Bonds to learn more.